 Do thorough research on the possible options for partnerships.
 Talk to previous businesses of your potential partner, interview the candidates, and see their qualifications.
 Find a prospective team that suits your needs and your clients’ needs;

 You can make a small test or a simulation of the most common type of conversation with customers.
 This will give you insight into how the outsourcing team handles the situation, especially for difficult customers.
 Think about what will your customers want to hear from an agent that contacts them and instruct the new team to act that way by making training for them;

 When you’re deciding who you will choose, be sure that the new team knows what to say or not say to the customer.
-That’s why you need to make a sort of a guideline of your brand that the third party can follow, and your clients won’t feel the change in the way they are used to talking with your staff.
-Establish your company’s goals clearly, so there’s no room for misunderstanding;
+That’s why you need to make a guideline of your brand that the third-party can follow.
+Your clients won’t feel the change in the way they are used to talking with your staff.
+Establish your company’s goals clearly, so there’s no room for misunderstanding.

 - Consult a lawyer and see what data is sensitive and can’t be shared with the third party;

 - Make sure that the team you want to hire can work the days your employees don’t work and have the time differences in mind;

 - Find the best way to communicate with the remote team.
 It can be via Zoom, Slack, Skype, or some other platform for talking to the teams.
 Get unlimited versions and devote some time to get to know the people who are working for you.
 We all know that communication is the best way of improving cooperation, and it’s crucial for the other team to be as informed as your in-house staff about relevant events;

 - You should monitor the quality of the work that the outsourcing team is doing via statistics of some metrics like response and handle time, customer effort and satisfaction score;